Georgia Lara

-Georgia Lara (born May 31, 1980) is a female Greek water polo player and Olympic silver medalist with the Greece women's national water polo team.
+Giouli "Georgia" Lara (Γιούλη Λάρα; born 31 May 1980) is a female Greek water polo player and Olympic silver medalist with the Greece women's national water polo team.

 She received a silver medal at the 2004 Summer Olympics in 2004 Athens.

 She received a gold medal with the Greek team at the 2005 FINA Women's Water Polo World League in Kirishi.

 She played at the 2006 FINA Women's Water Polo World Cup, where Greece finished 6th, and at the 2006 Women's European Water Polo Championship, where the Greek team also finished 6th.

 She participated at the 2008 Women's Water Polo Olympic Qualifier in Imperia, where Greece finished 4th and qualified for the 2008 Olympics in Beijing.